stjudecloud/mtsg/README.md

 ## Docker

-Mutational Signatures has a `Dockerfile` to create a Docker image, which sets up and installs the required runtime and dependencies.
+Mutational Signatures has a `Dockerfile` to create a container image, which sets up and installs the required runtime and dependencies.
+It installs reference files for only GRCh38 and uses COMSIC mutational signatures 3.1.
 To build and use this image, [install Docker](https://docs.docker.com/install) for your platform.

 ### Build